niacobel/CHAINS/docs/source/abin_launcher.benchmark.rst

     Excel view of the final CSV file ``sample_orca_final.csv`` (click to zoom in)

 Here we can see that our job scale definition does not look that good with all those low efficiency percentages.
-However, those were really small jobs made purely for illustrations puposes and they do not have to be taken too seriously.
+However, those were really small jobs made purely for illustration purposes and they do not have to be taken too seriously.
 For real, bigger jobs though, you should aim for higher efficiencies.

 .. note::